AlonKellner/alonkellner.github.io/_posts/en-us/2024-07-29-portfolio-start.md

 That is why I'm doing this, dedicating a whole year of my life to create a portfolio.

 Many are surprised at the concept, why skip a year in your life for projects and research?
-My portfolio year is similar to taking a seminar or working on a thesis, it's not a waste - it's an investment.
+My Portfolio Year is similar to taking a seminar or working on a thesis, it's not a waste - it's an investment.

 The most probable profit is personal growth, but if opportunities will come through doing this publicly - that will be a great bonus :)